kotaaaa/github_resume/README_EN.md

 Currently, I would like to get an opportunity to work as a backend engineer to work on new product development.

 ## **Summary**
-- Software Engineer with 1 years and 8 month of experience in Java / Javascript
+- Software Engineer with 1 years and 11 month of E-Commerce service.
 - 1 years of Internal user's real data analysis work and presentation at academic conference (Internship Program)
 - Research achievements in natural language processing and web mining through 3 years

 ## **Strengths**
-- Front-end to back-end engineering skills and 1 years and 8 month Development / Operation experience
 - Ability to take ownership and drive the project as a team.
 - Ability to communicate smoothly with stakeholders inside and outside the team, regardless of nationality or language, and to work towards goals
 - Specialized skills in data analysis and natural language processing / Analytical skills for understanding user behavior